• Gluten-Free Recipes

 Jump to Recipe Print Recipe

-This Gluten-Free Chocolate "Dump It" Cake hits all the notes you want in a gluten-free cake - soft, fudgy crumb, dense chocolate flavor, and creamy, dreamy frosting.
+This gluten-free chocolate dump cake hits all the notes you want in a gluten-free cake - soft, fudgy crumb, dense chocolate flavor, and creamy, dreamy frosting.
 Plus, it lasts for days in the fridge!

 Slices of gluten-free chocolate cake.

-This gluten-free chocolate cake recipe makes a perfect afternoon cake, a snacking cake that's also elegant enough to whip out after dinner when an unexpected guest drops by.
-It's so chocolatey and dense, and in a small feat for a gluten-free cake, lasts for days in the fridge without getting dry.
-It's topped with a whipped ganache frosting that's so simple and so delicious.
+This lovely little recipe makes a perfect snacking cake that's also elegant enough to whip up for dessert when an unexpected guest drops by.
+It's so chocolatey and dense, and in a small feat for a gluten-free cake, it lasts for days in the fridge without getting dry.

 Why Is It Called a "Dump-It" Cake?